Rayne (BloodRayne): In other media

 In the first BloodRayne movie that came out in 2005, she is played by actress Kristanna Loken.
 The movie's setting and date is different from the video games, instead of her being an American dhampir born in the 20th century, she is a Romanian dhampir born in the 18th century.
 The storyline is also different from the video games, as she joins the Brimstone Society in the movie while also tracking down her father Kagan (played by Sir Ben Kingsley) in the movie.
 She also falls in love with Sebastian (played by Matthew Davis) who is a part of the Brimstone Society too.

 In the sequel to the first film BloodRayne 2: Deliverance, Loken was replaced by actress Natassia Malthe and just like her video game counterpart, she has an American accent.
 In the film she takes on Billy the Kid in 19th century USA and is helped by Pat Garrett in the town of Deliverance.
 She also meets Muller, who is one of the current members of the Brimstone Society in the 19th century.

 In the sequel to the second film BloodRayne: The Third Reich, Malthe reprises her role.
 In the film she fights against the Nazis in Europe during World War II, encountering Director Ekart Brand, a Nazi leader whose goal is to inject Adolf Hitler with Rayne's blood in an attempt to transform him into an all powerful dhampir and attain immortality.
 She joins the French resistance group, whose leader, Nathaniel (played by Brendan Fletcher), falls in love with her.

-In 2005, Rayne appeared in Majesco Entertainment's Infected as an unlockable character.
+In 2005, Rayne appeared in Majesco's Infected as an unlockable character.
 When asked if she had a storyline of her own for the title, Majesco producer Dean Martinetti stated no, adding that the game's protagonist "just happens" to resemble the character.

 Rayne is the first video game character that appeared in Playboy, in the October 2004 U.S. edition as part of an article entitled "Gaming Grows Up".
 She has also made appearance in MTV's "Video Mods", which a music video portrayed her performing Evanescence's song "Everybody's Fool".
 Majesco's vice president of marketing Ken Gold said: "Having BloodRayne as one of the premiere 'performers' in MTV2's 'Video Mods' show is a testament to her popularity and appeal."
 In 2009, a model dressed as Rayne was one of several characters featured as part of a "Video Game Girls" burlesque show at bar The Bordello in Los Angeles, as a tie-in to the year's Electronic Entertainment Expo event.
 Rayne also appear in a cameo scene in the 2018 film Ready Player One.